ibexa/documentation-developer/docs/guide/limitations.md

 # Limitations

-Limitations are crucial building blocks of the permissions system in eZ Platform.
-They provide the restrictions you can apply to a given access right to limit the right according to certain conditions.
+Limitations are part of the permissions system.
+They limit the access granted to users by [Policies](permissions.md#permission-overview).
+While a Policy grants the user access to a function, Limitations narrow it down by different criteria.

 Limitations consist of two parts:

 - `Limitation` (Value)
 - `LimitationType`

 Certain Limitations also serve as Role Limitations, which means they can be used to limit the rights of a Role assignment.
 Currently this covers `Subtree of Location` and `Section` Limitations.

 `Limitation` represents the value, while `LimitationType` deals with the business logic surrounding how it actually works and is enforced.
-`LimitationTypes` have two modes of operation in regards to permission logic (see `eZ\Publish\SPI\Limitation\Type` interface for more info):
+`LimitationTypes` have two modes of operation in regards to permission logic (see [`eZ\Publish\SPI\Limitation\Type`](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/SPI/Limitation/Type.php) interface for more info):

 | Method | Use |
 |--------|-----|